davidpaMSFT/mdop-docs/mdop/mbam-v25/index.md

 > [!IMPORTANT]
 >Enterprises can use Microsoft BitLocker Administration and Monitoring (MBAM) to manage client computers with BitLocker that are domain-joined on-premises until mainstream support ends in July 2019 or they can receive extended support until April 2026
-Going forward, the functionality of MBAM will be incorporated into Microsoft Endpoint Manager Config Manager (MEMCM), see [Features in Configuration Manager technical preview version 1909](/mem/configmgr/core/get-started/2019/technical-preview-1909#bkmk_bitlocker)
+Going forward, the functionality of MBAM will be incorporated into Microsoft Endpoint Configuration Manager, see [Plan for BitLocker management - Configuration Manager](/mem/configmgr/protect/plan-design/bitlocker-management)

-Customers not using Config Manager can utilize the built-in features of Azure AD and Microsoft Endpoint Manager Microsoft Intune (MEMMI) for administration and monitoring, see [Monitor device encryption with Intune](/mem/intune/protect/encryption-monitor)
+Customers not using Config Manager can utilize the built-in features of Azure AD and Microsoft Endpoint Manager (Microsoft Intune) for administration and monitoring, see [Monitor device encryption with Intune](/mem/intune/protect/encryption-monitor)

 For customers in extended support:
 To obtain MBAM, see [How Do I Get MDOP](https://docs.microsoft.com/microsoft-desktop-optimization-pack/index#how-to-get-mdop).